 - Second, you need a thick sauce.
-Pizza sauce is what you really want, but if you only have jarred sauce or spaghetti sauce, just add it to a pan for a bit and cook it down to remove some liquid – that liquid is going to make your pizza soggy.
+Pizza sauce is what you really want.
+But if you only have jarred sauce or spaghetti sauce, just add it to a pan for a bit and cook it down to remove some liquid.
+If not, that liquid is going to make your pizza soggy.

 Those are really your two keys to making a killer mini pizza.
 Once you have a thick sauce and a crunchy muffin, you’ll just need to make sure you don’t put on too much sauce.

 I aim for about 1.5 tablespoons of sauce per muffin half.

 This is the final crucial part of English muffin pizzas not getting soggy.
 You can have thick sauce and a delightfully toasted muffin, but if you glop on the sauce it will be sure to get soggy.

 The only remaining reason an English muffin might get soggy is if you let it sit too long.
 This is why I recommend eating them soon after they get out of the oven.